Updated April 11, 2025

 - Rewards – Like giving medicine, cleaning a dog’s ears requires a little extra pampering.
 Rewarding your dog teaches them to tolerate a less-than-comfortable situation.
 Treats, belly rubs, and kind words usually do the trick.

-Holistic care gets a bad rap as a new age fad.
+Holistic care gets a bad rap as a new-age fad.
 But even your dog could benefit from a top-down healthy lifestyle.
-From feeding time to playdates, let’s break down how to improve your dog’s protections against itchy infections.
+From feeding time to playdates, let’s break down how to improve your dog’s protection against itchy ears and infections.

 Diet